(Last Updated On: 12th October 2019)

 Taste of Italy

-Good, honest, affordable Italian cafe food.
-Pizzas all under £10, panini’s for £5, pasta for £7.50 and Italian favourites like arancini, anti-pasti, bruschetta and foccacia for snacking.
+This is good, honest, affordable Italian café food.
+Pizzas are all under £10, panini’s around £5, pasta £7.50 and there’s Italian favourites like Arancini, Anti-Pasti, Bruschetta and Focaccia for snacking.
 Being very close to The Omni, The Princes Theatre and the bulk of the bars that make up Edinburgh’s LGBT ‘Pink Triangle’ means Taste of Italy is often busy, but don’t worry, swift service sorts that out.

 Union of Genius